I'm a robot vacuum cleaner convert – and these are the 6 models I rate for effortless hands-free cleaning

 - How often you use it.
 If you use your robot vacuum cleaner multiple times a day in high-traffic areas, you'll find that it won't last as long as someone else who uses it every other day in a quiet home.

 - How well you take care of it.
-If you don't regularly empty your robot vacuum cleaner, clean the filter or follow the other cleaning and maintenance requirements, you'll find that the life expectancy will drop.
+If you don't regularly empty your robot vacuum cleaner, clean the filter or follow the other cleaning and maintenance requirements, you'll find that the life expectancy will drop and it may keep stopping during use.

 Sign up to our newsletter for style inspiration, real homes, project and garden advice and shopping know-how